The expansion of the internet lies parallel to the explosion of the child sexual abuse material market.

 The Role of Technology

 Images and videos of sexual abuse are readily available through virtually every internet technology today, including social networking websites, file-sharing sites, photo-sharing sites, gaming devices, and even mobile apps.
-Child pornography offenders can also connect on internet forums and networks to share their interests, desires, and experiences abusing children, in addition to selling, sharing, and trading images of their abuse.
+These predators can also connect on internet forums and networks to share their interests, desires, and experiences abusing children, in addition to selling, sharing, and trading images of their abuse.

 An Offline Problem

-Today, child predators have virtually unlimited access to child pornography due to the easy, anonymous, and on-demand availability of these illicit graphic images and videos of child victims.
+Today, child predators have virtually unlimited access to child sexual abuse material due to the easy, anonymous, and on-demand availability of these illicit graphic images and videos of child victims.
 The vast majority — a staggering 85 percent — have become hands-on abusers.
-Whether or not child pornography is stored on a computer or shared online, it still represents a violent criminal act of sexual abuse and is just as vicious as having manufactured it in the first place.
+Whether or not child sexual abuse material is stored on a computer or shared online, it still represents a violent criminal act of sexual abuse and is just as vicious as having manufactured it in the first place.